rbms-bsc/DCRMR/_pages/Series/Other-title-information-of-series.md

 ## 8.23.3 General rule

-<a name="8.23.3.1">8.23.3.1</a> Transcribe Other title information of series as it appears on the manifestation, as instructed in [Transcription](/DCRMR/general-rules/Transcription/).
+<a name="8.23.3.1">8.23.3.1</a> Transcribe Other title information of series in the form and order in which it is presented on the preferred source of information, unless instructed otherwise (see [Transcription, 0.4.94.05](/general-rules/Transcription/#0.4.94.05)).

 >**Example:**
 >Title of series: <CITE>The mermaid series</CITE>